Jonah 4 – God Deals with a Prophet’s Heart

 · Saul, Saul, why are you persecuting Me?
 (Acts 9)

 c.
-If we are angry against God, He will ask us the same question He asked Jonah: Is it right for you to be angry?
-And the answer must always be “No, Lord.
+Is it right for you to be angry: This is the question we should and even must ask ourselves if we find ourselves angry with God.
+The answer must always be “No, LORD.
 All Your ways are right even if I don’t understand them.”

 i.
 Yes, Jonah was angry towards God, and yes, it was all right for Jonah to state his anger towards God; but he must also repent of his anger towards God.